Up all night: Wild elephants sleep just two hours a day, new study finds

 Elephants, dolphins, seals and many other wild animals can sacrifice proper shut-eye for days without their performance and cognitive functions, such as memory, being affected or disoriented.
 However, humans and confined animals show the opposite results and become impaired when regular sleep is not practiced.

-But other researchers believe the size of an elephant's family group could also influence its sleep duration.
+But other researchers believe the size of an elephant's family group and the responsibilities of the herd's matriarch could also influence its sleep duration.

+Josh Plotnik, CEO of Think Elephants International, told NBC News that matriarchs are responsible for overseeing all of the herd's decisions about where to go for food and how to avoid predators, and could be sleeping less because the amount of responsibility imposed on them.

-Researchers in the study noted that a lot of ground remains uncovered, especially since male elephants and calves were not observed and an elephant's skull makes it difficult for implanting tracking devices.
+Researchers in the study noted that a lot of ground on the subject remains uncovered, especially since male elephants and calves were not observed and an elephant's skull makes it difficult for implanting tracking devices.